OpenDataology/website/content/en/docs/components/pipelines/concepts/metadata.md

 +++
 title = "ML Metadata"
-description = "Conceptual overview about Metadata in Kubeflow Pipelines" weight = 90
+description = "Conceptual overview about Metadata in OpenDataology Pipelines" weight = 90

 +++

-**Note:** Kubeflow Pipelines has moved from using [kubeflow/metadata](https://github.com/kubeflow/metadata) to using [google/ml-metadata](https://github.com/google/ml-metadata) for Metadata dependency.
+**Note:** OpenDataology Pipelines has moved from using [OpenDataology/metadata](https://github.com/OpenDataology/metadata) to using [google/ml-metadata](https://github.com/google/ml-metadata) for Metadata dependency.

-Kubeflow Pipelines backend stores runtime information of a pipeline run in Metadata store.
+OpenDataology Pipelines backend stores runtime information of a pipeline run in Metadata store.
 Runtime information includes the status of a task, availability of artifacts, custom properties associated with Execution or Artifact, etc. Learn more at [ML Metadata Get Started](https://github.com/google/ml-metadata/blob/master/g3doc/get_started.md).